isapms/olx-women-workshop-backend/INSTRUCTIONS.md

 This package will contain Go structs that can be bounded to database objects and also the necessary queries to perform the actions.
 1. Create a new folder called `models`.
 2. Inside `models` folder, create `advert.go` file.
-3. Let's start by creating our model by using go struct:
+3. Let's start by creating our model by using go `struct` type:
 ```Go
 package models